the parable of the rich man & lazarus.

 Fine linen and purple were reserved for royalty and priests; throughout the Bible (and extra-biblical writings as well) these items symbolized wealth and luxury.
 Both were very expensive in the ancient world, so for one to be wearing fine linen and purple every day, we must be talking about a King, a Roman official or a Jewish priest - somebody big.
 (Exodus 28 tells us that only the priests wore fine linen and purple - TruthQuest Rule #2: Let the Bible interpret itself).
 He lived in splendor every day - a reference to his wealth being excessive.
 There were 5 brothers in his father's house.
 Hmm, ok now this is specific.
 When we examine everyone in Jesus' world that was 'royal and wealthy' - AND who had 5 brothers, we come up with one person.
 The High Priest in office when Jesus spoke these words.
 Caiaphas.
 He checks every box.
 Let's look at Caiaphas and his family for a minute...

 In one version of the original Rabbinical story, the rich tax collector's one single good deed was that he had once dropped a loaf of bread from under his arm and allowed a poor man to keep it.
-So we see Jesus loosely referencing the original story.
-I agree, that could be debatable.
-But what's not debatable, is that in reality, there is no way this man, who is unclean with all of his open sores and (unclean) dogs licking him, would be allowed at the gate of the High Priest's home.
+So Lazarus longing for dropping bread crumbs could be a loose reference to the original story.
+Debatable.
+But what's not debatable, is that in reality, there is no way this man, who is unclean with all of his (unclean) open sores and (unclean) dogs licking him, would be allowed to sit at the gate of the High Priest's home.
 As High Priest, it is imperative that you not be defiled by anything considered 'unclean.'
 So we know that although Jesus is referring to a real person, the story is not altogether literal.
-Therefore, the we are looking for a moral of the story, as in a parable or haggadah.
+This is satirical drama, a tool used in haggadah.